Criminal Justice (BS)

 A minimum 15 hours must be in Criminal Justice

-Introduction to Computer Forensics and the Analysis of Digital Media
+Introduction to Digital Forensics and Media Analysis

 Court Administration